tinygo-org/tinygo-site/content/docs/guides/macos.md

 ---
-title: "macOS support"
+title: "macOS programs"
-weight: 4
+weight: 2
 description: |
   How to use TinyGo to create standard macOS executables.
 ---